-Tables, caselets and graphs comprise of the entire CAT data interpretation section.
+Tables, caselets and graphs comprise the entire CAT data interpretation section.
 Almost 16 questions are asked from data interpretation every year in the CAT exam.
 In the paper, data caselets are given and then some questions are asked based on the given data.
 The graphical representation of data or the graph questions forms the major percentage of questions in this section.

 What are Graph Questions?

 In graph related questions, a graph will be given to represent certain sets of data or to depict a relation between certain entities.
 The candidates are required to interpret the data given in the graph and solve the questions.
-There can different types of graphs included in the CAT data interpretation section.
+There can be different types of graphs included in the CAT data interpretation section.
 The types of graphs are discussed below.

 Types Of Graphs: